Congress wrestles with new war on terror authorization

 Some members of Congress have called on Trump to seek congressional approval for further military action in Syria, but this authorization would not address that conflict or others that fall outside of expressly fighting terrorist organizations.

-Supporters argue that the measure limits the president's war powers in a way the current, open-ended war authorization does not.
-Unlike the current authorization, it specifically names terror groups the United States can engage and it allows for the U.S. to fight the main terrorism splinter groups, known as "associated forces."
-The groups identified in the legislation are ISIS, al-Qaeda and the Taliban, according a congressional aide who has seen the latest version of the bill.
-How broadly those "associated forces" are defined remains a sticking point before a final deal is reached, two sources and one senator told NBC News.

-Also in the measure: A congressional review every four years at which point Congress could amend, expand or repeal the president's authority, according to congressional sources who provided details to NBC News.
+Unlike the current war authorization, a congressional review is built in every four years at which point Congress could amend, expand or repeal the president's authority.
 If Congress doesn't act, the president's authority continues unabated.
-While some wanted an expiration of the war authorization, negotiators settled on the review to ensure Congress has some oversight while trying to appease those reluctant to challenge the president's authority.
+While some wanted an expiration, negotiators settled on the review to ensure Congress has some oversight while trying to appease those reluctant to challenge the president's authority.

+Also in the measure: It specifically names terror groups the United States can engage, and it allows for the U.S. to fight the main terrorism splinter groups, known as "associated forces."
+If the president wants to add a new associated group, it must immediately be reported to Congress, which can disapprove.

+The groups identified in the legislation are ISIS, al-Qaeda and the Taliban.
+How to define "associated forces" was the final sticking point before a final deal was reached, two sources and one senator told NBC News.
+Negotiators settled on a definition as non-state actors who have engaged U.S. forces first.

 “I think it strikes a pretty clear balance.
 I would have liked a sunset but this still gives us an opportunity to weigh in,” Sen. Jeff Flake, R-Ariz., who has worked on this measure and previous versions with Sen. Kaine, said.
 “So I think it strikes the best template that we could come up with.”